If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 a smart grid sits at the heart of the smart city, which cannot fully exist without it”.

-A Smart Grid
+Also, a Smart Grid

 will allow them to have more control through “remote monitoring,” which will